One-dimensional scaling limits in a planar Laplacian random growth model: Overview of results

 Observe that, for each $k$, we are free to specify the interval of length $2 \pi$ in which to sample $\theta_k$, and this choice does not have any effect on the maps $\Phi_n$.
 It is convenient to choose to sample $\theta_k$ from the interval $[\theta_{k-1}-\pi, \theta_{k-1}+\pi)$.
 In this case, we can express the event as

-(By definition, $\beta_{\capc} \in (0,\pi)$ and $e^{i \pm \beta_{\capc}}$ is mapped by the basic slit map to the base point of the slit i.e.~$f_{\capc}(e^{ \pm i \beta_{\capc}}) = 1$.)
+(Recall that, by definition, $\beta_{\capc} \in (0,\pi)$ and $e^{\pm i\beta_{\capc}}$ is mapped by the basic slit map to the base point of the slit i.e.~$f_{\capc}(e^{ \pm i \beta_{\capc}}) = 1$.)
 One of the main difficulties in analysing this event is that the distribution of $\theta_k$ conditional on $\mathcal{F}_{k-1}$ (as defined in \eqref{aleangles}), depends non-trivially on the entire sequence $\theta_1, \dots, \theta_{k-1}$.
 In this subsection, we introduce an auxiliary model for random growth in the exterior unit disk in which the sequence of attachment angles is Markovian.
-The auxiliary model is relatively straightforward to analyse and we show below that it exhibits an analogous phase transition to that described above.
-The remainder of the paper is concerned with examining how ALE$(0,\eta)$ and the auxiliary model relate to each other.
+The Markov model is relatively straightforward to analyse and exhibits an analogous phase transition to that described above.
+The remainder of the paper is concerned with examining how ALE$(0,\eta)$ and the Markov model relate to each other.

 Set $\Phi_0^*(z)=z$ and let $\{\Phi^*_n\}$ be conformal maps obtained through composing

 where each $f_k^*$ is a building block with $c_k=\capc$, and rotation angle $\theta_k^*$ having conditional distribution with density